EdHurtig/bash-it-cookbook/README.md

     theme 'dulice' # Any Bash it theme git 'git@git.hurtigtechnologies.com' # Custom Git Server
-    scm_check true # Whether to check for SCM continuously plugins [...] # An array of plugins that should be active aliases [...] # An array of aliases that should be active completions [...] # An array of completions that should be active end
+    scm_check true # Whether to check for SCM continuously plugins %w( base history ruby  ) # An array of plugins that should be active aliases %w( git rails tmux ) # An array of aliases that should be active completions %w( git ssh tmux test-kitchen ) # An array of completions that should be active end

 ```